Level II Alcohol Education & Therapy in Colorado

-Colorado Revised Statute (CRS 42-2-132) requires completion of a OBH licensed Level I or Level II alcohol education and therapy program.
+Colorado Revised Statute (CRS 42-2-132) requires completion of an OBH licensed Level I or Level II alcohol education and therapy program.

-Completion of a Level I alcohol education program is required when a minor driver has had their licensed/privilege revoked for one year for their first DUI, DWAI or .02 or more BAC conviction, for a violation that was received while under the age of 21.
-A minor driver may be required to complete Level II education or Level II education and therapy depending on the alcohol evaluator’s recommendations.
+Completion of a Level I alcohol education program is only required when a minor driver (under the age of 21) has had their licensed/privilege revoked for one year for their first DUI, DWAI or UDD conviction.

-- Convicted of 2 alcohol violations that occurred within 5 years, OR
+- Criminally convicted of 2 alcohol violations that occurred within 5 years, OR

-- Convicted of 3 or more alcohol violations in a lifetime, OR
+- Criminally convicted of 3 or more alcohol violations in a lifetime, OR

 - Revoked for multiple BAC tests of .08 or more (Per Se)

-Note: DMV has mandatory 2 year interlock requirement in these circumstances.
-For more information about interlock restricted licenses you can visit the DMV website here.
+Note: The Colorado DMV also has mandatory 2 year ignition interlock requirement in these circumstances.
+For more information about ignition interlock restricted licenses you can visit the DMV website here.

 Persistent Drunk Driver (PDD) Program